Life and Dirt Biking

 Stand firm then… with your feet fitted with the readiness that comes from the gospel of peace.
 (Eph 6:14-15, NIV)

-It’s inevitable that hardship and challenges will arise - Jesus himself said that we'll all experience trouble in this world (Jn 16:33).
+It’s inevitable that challenges arise - Jesus himself said that we'll all experience trouble in (Jn 16:33).
 Some problems are gigantic, others are deadly.
-Often they’re unexpected, and we must react quickly to avoid (or minimize) suffering.
-As such, we must be ever-ready for action.
+Most often they’re unexpected, and we must react quickly to avoid (or minimize) suffering.
+As such, we must be ever ready for action.

 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 (1 Pet 5:7-8, ESV)

 Even when troubles are unpredictable, maintaining a healthy relationship with Jesus can enable us to overcome virtually any problem that comes our way.
-This is what putting on the armor of God is all about (Eph 6:13-18), that is, being ready for attack every time you walk out the door.
+This is what putting on the armor of God is all about (Eph 6:13-18) - being ready for attack every time you walk out the door.
 This doesn’t make us immune to hardship, just better equipped to deal with it.

-Conclusion.
 Not every obstacle in our path needs to lead to disaster.
-Some of the most fun I’ve had dirt biking is up the gnarliest mountain trails, where there are jagged rocks, muddy swamps, and all sorts of other hazards.
+Some of the most fun I’ve had on a dirt bike was riding up gnarly mountain trails, with there are jagged rocks, muddy swamps, and all sorts of other hazards around every turn.
 All extreme sports - surfing, skydiving, rock climbing, etc. - have an element of danger.
-In fact, it’s in the midst of that danger that we experience the thrill of being alive and conquering the wave, freefall, or rock face in front of us.
-Indeed, sometimes our greatest opportunities come dressed as murderous giants (1 Sam 16), but God is able to redeem even the most awful circumstances for good.
+It’s often in the midst of that danger that we experience the thrill of being alive as we conquer the trail, wave, freefall, or rock face in front of us.
+Indeed, sometimes our greatest opportunities come dressed as murderous giants (1 Sam 16), but God is able to redeem even the most awful circumstances.

 In all these things we are more than conquerors through him who loved us.
 (Rom 8:37, ESV)

 Life, like dirt biking, is not without its hazards.
-Problems are inevitable, potentially deadly, and often unexpected, but they don't have to throw you over the handlebars every time.
+Problems are inevitable, potentially deadly and often unexpected, but they don't have to throw us over the handlebars.
 Remember my dad's advice: keep your front tire light, relax your grip, give it some gas, and always stand with Christ.
-With a little luck (i.e. grace) you might just get through whatever's waiting around the next bend.
+With a little luck (and a lot of grace) you might just get through whatever's waiting around the next bend.